open-roboe/backend/README.md

 ## quick commands

-Quick access list of common commands that are described in details in the development guide.
+This is a quick-access list of common commands that are described in details in the development guide.
 This section is for those that already read the development guide.

 #### generate openapi schema and java client